raymondworkshop/iSpeaking-Speaking-and-Improving/notes.md

 #### 2019-05-10
   * mini-proposal
     - pronunciation
+      + checking and feedback
       + assessment
-      + checking and feedback

-    - fake news ?
+    - fake news

-  * proposal <- the defined problem
+  * proposal <- how to pursue it
+    -

 #### 2019-05-08